laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 Groups
 ------

-Create identity groups by clicking :kbd:`Add`, writing the group name, and clicking on every identity so select/deselect it.
-When done, uncheck the :kbd:`Edit` button to finish editing the group.
+Create identity groups by clicking *"Add"*, writing the group name, and clicking on every identity in the video player to toggle it.
+When done, uncheck the *"Edit"* button to finish editing the group.

 Labels
 ------